 Bodies of water have a significant impact on the creation of a microclimate.
 Since water is able to maintain its temperature much longer than the fluctuations experienced by the surrounding surface, it can create a moderate microclimate within more extreme climates.

 For example, in large cities and dense urban areas that have their own artificially created warm microclimate (known as an Urban Heat Island), dams and reservoirs create a much cooler environment within the surrounding urban infrastructure.

 On a larger scale, bodies of water have a much more significant effect.
-When you observe large lakes or dams, you'll notice that they create a moderate climate in and around them very similar to those experienced in coastal regions.
+When you observe large lakes or dams, you'll notice that they create a moderate climate in and around them, very similar to those experienced in coastal regions.

-Due to their ability to warm more slowly and maintain their heat for a sustained period, large bodies of water like the Great Lakes, create a moderate climate that results in a cooler environment during the summer months and warmer temperatures during the winter.
+Due to their ability to warm more slowly and maintain their heat for a sustained period, large bodies of water like the Great Lakes create a moderate climate that results in a cooler environment during the summer months and warmer temperatures during the winter.

 This microclimate can spread as far as 48 kilometers (30 miles) inland from the shores of these large bodies of water.
-As is the case with the Great Lakes, if the size of water bodies are large enough, they can even create their own localized weather system.
+As is the case with the Great Lakes, if the size of water bodies is large enough, they can even create their own localized weather system.